Suggestion: Watch the 5 minutes video tutorial before reading this article

 Buying Condos in Bangsar

-Bangsar is located in the Southwestern parts of Kuala Lumpur and more relaxed compared to the above-mentioned areas.
+Bangsar is located in the Southwestern parts of Kuala Lumpur and is more relaxed compared to the above-mentioned areas.
 It’s suitable for foreign families who want to live in more tranquil areas.

 Many of the people living here are wealthy locals and expats, therefore, you’ll have no issues finding high-end facilities and amenities, including diners and shopping malls.

 While Bukit Bintang has Changkat road, Bangsar has areas like Telawi, having one of the best bar streets in KL.